 In the case of a loan buyout, “doing the verification provides the new servicer useful background on the borrower's loan terms and makes them familiar with the original qualification details,” explains Crystal Olenbush, real estate expert at AustinRealEstate.com.

-How do loan companies verify employment?
+How do lenders verify employment?

 Your potential lender will use one or more of the following methods to investigate your employment:

-• Verification of Employment (VOE) Forms: The lender requests information from your current employer via VOE forms that include your job title, time at the company, salary history, current salary, bonuses, and other details.
+- Verification of employment (VOE) forms: The lender requests information from your current employer via VOE forms that include your job title, time at the company, salary history, current salary, bonuses, and other details.

-• Verbal Verification of Employment (VVOE): The lender calls your employer to confirm the details in the VOE forms.
+- Verbal verification of employment (VVOE): The lender calls your employer to confirm the details in the VOE forms.

-• IRS Transcript Reviews: The lender looks up your tax transcripts to confirm your employment information aligns with your W2s.
+- IRS transcript reviews: The lender looks up your tax transcripts to confirm your employment information aligns with your W2s.

 What happens if I lose my job or change jobs during the underwriting process?